-3. Were you, or your spouse if filing a joint return, self-employed, or are you filing Schedule SE because you were a member of the cleray or you had church employee income or are member of the clergy or you had church employee income, or are you filing Schedule C or C-EZ as a statutory employee?
+3. Were you, or your spouse if filing a joint return, self-employed, or are you filing Schedule SE because you were a member of the clergy or you had church employee income, or are you filing Schedule C or C-EZ as a statutory employee?